What is Agoraphobia?

 Agoraphobia can also lead to or be associated with other mental health disorders, including other anxiety disorders or personality disorders, therefore it’s vital to seek professional help.

-The team at Brain Training Australia™ recognise the unique qualities of all our clients and will work with you to personalise the best possible options for your care and desired outcomes.
+We recognise the unique qualities of all our clients and our clinical team will work with you to personalise the best possible options for your care and desired outcomes.

 Contact us today to find out how we can help change your life.